 According to reviews this diffuser dries in nearly a fraction of the time of other diffusers.
 Although it boasts to be “universal,” some customers have complained that it didn’t fit their dryer so make sure to check that out prior to purchase.

 The collapsible diffuser is one of the more recent designs that have graced the beauty scene.
 It folds for easy storage, unlike its bulky counterparts, and also so you can take it along with you when you travel!
-The Curly Co. constructed this diffuser out of silicon which allows it to stretch and shrink to fit to your dryer.
+This collapsible silicone diffuser that’s compatible with blow-dryers that reach up to 400°F, and for coily, curly and wavy hair types.

 Xtava Black Orchid Large Diffuser Advanced Airflow

 The Black Orchid is another unique design, featuring shorter fingers that are widely spaced.
 Xtava brags that its wide surface area allows more hair-to-heat contact, which shortens drying time and disperses the air evenly.
 The fingers are also designed with holes, which means that air is not only coming through the base but through the entire attachment.
 This diffuser is great for those who have long and or thick hair due to its design.